Master's DegreesMaster of EngineeringMaster of Engineering ManagementMaster of ScienceAdmissions

 Engineering Sciences Modified with Other Discipline

-Engineering majors who want a cross-disciplinary program to address a specific academic interest may modify the major with biology, chemistry, computer science, earth science, economics, environmental sciences, public policy, or studio art.
+Engineering majors who want a cross-disciplinary program to address a specific academic interest may modify the major with biology, chemistry, computer science, earth science, environmental sciences, public policy, or studio art.

 Other Major Modified with Engineering Sciences